dotnetarium/DotnetariumSCS/README.md

 #### As a Visual Studio extension

 Not supported yet.
-Continue to use (Security Code Scan version)[https://marketplace.visualstudio.com/items?itemName=JaroslavLobacevski.SecurityCodeScanVS2019]
+Continue to use [Security Code Scan version](https://marketplace.visualstudio.com/items?itemName=JaroslavLobacevski.SecurityCodeScanVS2019).
 At this point, no changes will affect the Visual Studio extension experience.